chaturay/serverless-artillery/README.md

 ```
 slsart invoke
 ```
-3. The following command will removed the default stack deployed in step 1.
+3. The following command will removed the default AWS stack deployed in step 1.
 ```
 slsart remove
 ```